 Adolf Hitler, The Victory of Faith

 This is not something which should bring despair, rather it should be a cause for rejoice and a desire for renewed struggle.
 For this symbol represents something far more than just a mere idea.
 It represents the very existence of our people and the struggle for their existence.
-We see within it not just an empty phrase or a particular set of principles, we see within it a living history which unites our people through blood, transcending temporal national creeds and cloths.
+We see within it not just an empty phrase or a particular set of principles, we see within it a living obligation and history which unites our people through blood, transcending temporal national creeds and cloths.
 Through this holy symbol we can unite our Folk which today exists so very divided and find common ground forever and always.
-Through this symbol we will conquer, and through this conquest we will achieve what was once sought and carry out the divine mission allotted to us by our Creator.
+Through this symbol we will conquer and through this conquest we will achieve what was once sought and carry out the divine mission allotted to us by our Creator.

 Let all those who seek a way forward do so under the symbol which so many have sacrificed their very lives for.
 Let them remember them always and carry them in their hearts and endure every hardship and treason.
 Let it give those who endure for their Folk the strength to make every sacrifice and give them the courage to do what is necessary to achieve victory.
 May this symbol forever continue to unite us in struggle and in victory.